-The Washington Informer Charities (WIC) is the fiscal agent of Suffrage.
-Race.
-Power.
-Established in 1989, WIC is the nonprofit arm of the Washington Informer, a weekly community newspaper that reports on issues for and about the African American community.
-The Washington Informer walks in the footsteps of Ida B. Wells, Mary Ann Shadd Cary and legions of pioneering Black press journalists and publishers who waged gallant fights against slavery, lynching and discrimination, while advocating for women’s equality and universal suffrage.
+The Washington Informer Charities (WIC) is our fiscal agent.
+Established in 1989, WIC is the nonprofit arm of the Washington Informer which continues the tradition of pioneering Black women journalists who waged gallant fights against slavery, lynching and discrimination, while advocating for women’s equality and universal suffrage.